nus-cs2103-AY2021S1/tp/docs/team/eugene3231.md

 ## Project: CliniCal

 CliniCal is a desktop app that allows doctors to manage patient records and schedule upcoming appointments.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is written in Java, and has about 20 kLoC.

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to `undo`/`redo` previous commands.
   * What it does: Allows the user to undo all previous commands that modify the patient database, one at a time.
 Preceding undo commands can be reversed by using the redo command.
   * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
   * Highlights: The implementation was demanding as it required changes to existing commands and continuous updates for new commands added at each iteration.
-This included new commands such as adding, editing, deleting of visits and appointments added in `v1.3`
+This included new commands such as adding, editing, deleting of visits and appointments added in `v1.3`.
   * Credits:
     1. Existing AB3 codebase: [AddressBook Level-3](https://github.com/se-edu/addressbook-level3)
     2. Design pattern consideration: [Best Practice for Undo Redo implementation](https://stackoverflow.com/questions/1915907/best-practice-for-undo-redo-implementation)
 <br/><br/>
 * **New Feature**: Added `editvisit` and `deletevisit` commands to edit and delete an existing visitation log.
   * What it does: Allows the user to modify or remove the existing visitation log seen from the profile window that had been implemented.
-  * Justification: This feature allows the user to amend visit details when the user makes a mistake or wants to make amendments to an existing visitation log.
-Also allows the user to organize the visitation logs and remove visits that are not required anymore.
+  * Justification: This feature allows the user to amend visitation log details when the user makes a mistake.
+Also allows the user to organize the visitation logs and remove redundant visitations.
   * Highlights: Also implemented the functionality of a new popup window to modify visitation details, as stated below.
 And integrated undo and redo functions for the visitation commands.
   * Credits:
     1. Implementation of `editvisit` and `deletevisit`: [AddressBook Level-3](https://github.com/se-edu/addressbook-level3)
 <br/><br/>
 * **New Feature**: Implemented a pop-up window to add and edit a visitation log.
   * What it does: Allows the user to add or modify visit details such as diagnosis, prescription and comments in a user-friendly interface.
-  * Justification: This feature improves the product significantly as there is a new interface for the user to modify visitation details other than the main GUI.
+  * Justification: This feature improves the product significantly as there is a new interface for the user to modify visitation details other than the main GUI, improving user experience.
   * Highlights: Created UI mockups for the team and adapted this pop-up window for use in `addvisit` and `editvisit` commands.
   * Credits:
-    1. Creating a new pop-up window: [How to create a popup window in javafx](https://stackoverflow.com/questions/22166610/how-to-create-a-popup-windows-in-javafx), [Adding a button in a new scene](http://tutorials.jenkov.com/javafx/button.html), [Visit](https://github.com/AY1920S1-CS2103T-F12-2/main)
+    1. Creating a new pop-up window: [How to create a popup window in javafx](https://stackoverflow.com/questions/22166610/how-to-create-a-popup-windows-in-javafx), [Adding a button in a new scene](http://tutorials.jenkov.com/javafx/button.html), [Generating a new window](https://www.tutorialspoint.com/javafx/javafx_application.htm), [VISIT](https://github.com/AY1920S1-CS2103T-F12-2/main)
-    1. Using textfields in pop-up window: [Building pop-up window with textfields](https://docs.oracle.com/javafx/2/ui_controls/text-field.htm), [Creating a Form](https://docs.oracle.com/javafx/2/get_started/form.htm), [Handle text input on form submit](https://www.callicoder.com/javafx-registration-form-gui-tutorial/), [Visit](https://github.com/AY1920S1-CS2103T-F12-2/main)
+    1. Using text fields in a pop-up window: [Building pop-up window with text fields](https://docs.oracle.com/javafx/2/ui_controls/text-field.htm), [Creating a Form](https://docs.oracle.com/javafx/2/get_started/form.htm), [Handle text input on form submit](https://www.callicoder.com/javafx-registration-form-gui-tutorial/), [VISIT](https://github.com/AY1920S1-CS2103T-F12-2/main)
     1. Setting keyboard shortcuts for shifting focus to next text box: [Keyboard Navigation](https://wiki.openjdk.java.net/display/OpenJFX/Keyboard+Navigation)
 <br/><br/>
 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=eugene3231)